tanjimhossain7/CSFIntershipAssessment2025/AIDeveloperAssessment.md

 you can.
 If you\'ve run out of time, please describe thoroughly what remains to be done and how you would accomplish it.

-## Jupyter Notebook to Processing Pipeline
+## Processing Video Pipeline

-Given a jupyter notebook that has a functioning implementation of a machine learning model that identifies unique individuals out of a crowd through gait analysis, how would you translate that notebook to a piece of software that can be used to apply the model to any arbitrary images or videos provided.
+Assume you have a working ML model that can process individual images and identify carrots, how would you adapt that model such that you could feed it live video inside a grocery store and have it create a record of any carrots it sees.

 ## Demo